top of page

 • Goodpasture family (11 years) - c.1971 - 1981

-Before the long holding by the fifth post-Stewart 'owner', San Franciscan John Foggy -- from early 1982 through January 2016, some 34 years or over twice as long as any other post-Stewart holder -- either none of the various legal stewards were around long enough or had the inclination to absorb the place's saga and pen some chronicle.
+Before the long holding by the fifth post-Stewart 'owner', San Franciscan John Foggy -- from early 1982 through January 2016, some 34 years, or over twice as long as any other post-Stewart holder -- either none of the various legal stewards were around long enough or had any inclination to absorb the place's saga and pen some chronicle.
 Fragments of history were all we had and appears all we still have.
 That is, beyond oral histories passed down among tribal members.
-And possibly an elusive treasure trove of diary journals buried and forgotten in the bottom of some attic trunk in Eerie, Pennsylvania, or gathering dust in Smithsonian's vast basement storage acreage.
-(There's only room to publicly display one percent of the enormous holdings of "America's Attic.")
+And possibly an elusive treasure trove of diary journals buried and forgotten in the bottom of some attic trunk in Eerie, Pennsylvania or gathering dust in Smithsonian's vast basement storage acreage.
+(There's only room to publicly display one percent of the holdings of "America's Attic" at a time.)

 Masons - the first